mozartamadeus1756/DADJOKE/README.md

 ## Overview

 This application provides a platform for users to discover random dad jokes, save their favorites, and manage their personal collection.
-Built with modern web technologies, it offers a secure and user-friendly experience.
+Built with modern web technologies, it offers a secure and user-friendly experience with a playful design theme.

 ## Features